nodejs/node/doc/api/tls.md

 * `line` {Buffer} Line of ASCII text, in NSS `SSLKEYLOGFILE` format.

-The `keylog` event is emitted on a client `tls.TLSSocket` when key material is generated or received by the socket.
+The `keylog` event is emitted on a `tls.TLSSocket` when key material is generated or received by the socket.
 This keying material can be stored for debugging, as it allows captured TLS traffic to be decrypted.
 It may be emitted multiple times, before or after the handshake completes.